GDQuest/godot-steering-ai-framework/docs/quickstart.md

 var linear_drag := 0.1
 var angular_drag := 0.1

-# Holds the linear and angular components calculated by our steering behaviors
+# Holds the linear and angular components calculated by our steering behaviors.
 var acceleration := GSTTargetAcceleration.new()

 onready var current_health := health_max

-# GSTSteeringAgent holds our agent's position, orientation, maximum speed and acceleration
+# GSTSteeringAgent holds our agent's position, orientation, maximum speed and acceleration.
 onready var agent := GSTSteeringAgent.new()

 onready var player: Node = get_tree().get_nodes_in_group("Player")[0]
-# This assumes that our player class will keep its own agent updated
+# This assumes that our player class will keep its own agent updated.
 onready var player_agent: GSTSteeringAgent = player.agent

 # Proximities represent an area with which an agent can identify where neighbors in its relevant
 # group are.
 In our case, the group will feature the player, which will be used to avoid a
-# collision with him.
+# collision with them.
 We use a radius proximity so the player is only relevant inside 100 pixels
-onready var proximity := GSTRadiusProximity.new(agent, [player_agent], 100)
+onready var proximity := GSTRadiusProximity.new(agent, [player_agent], 100).

 # GSTBlend combines behaviors together, calculating all of their acceleration together and adding
 # them together, multiplied by a strength.
 We will have one for fleeing, and one for pursuing,